 Send a Note

 Do you thank your customers for their business?
 In this day and age of technology, there is nothing like receiving a handwritten thank you note in the mail.
 Yes, I know it can be time-consuming, but, again, it helps you to stand out from the crowd.
 Set some time aside every day to handle this follow-up.
-If you are limited on time, hire a high school or college student, with beautiful writing, to tackle this task.
 I would suggest including some points in the letter in which you discussed during your last conversation to avoid making it sound generic.
-Trust me; your customers will greatly appreciate this kind gesture.
+Trust me, your customers will greatly appreciate this kind gesture.

 Social Media Contests